JoeSevenS777/bigseller-scrape-cleanup/VBA/Inventory List.xlsm/Export2Joe采购单&Bigseller导入_Readme.md

 - No dialog prompts
 - No forgotten old files

-It replicates a procurement workflow that is consistent, predictable, and fast.
+It enforces a procurement workflow that is consistent, predictable, and fast.

 ---

 ## License
 This script is part of a private business automation system and is **not permitted for redistribution**.